aashay/node-bart/README.md

 Note that if you specify a station-specific handler without a direction, you'll get events for both directions.

 ## API

+TODO:  For now, use the above usage examples because frankly, that's all this does.
+But, if you need slightly different options:

 ### bart.createClient(options)
 Create a bart client with options.
 If no options are specified, defaults will be used.